Rosuav/StilleBot/README.md

 * Channel point redemptions, including dynamic management of the rewards themselves
 * Art sharing with upload capability

-StilleBot is perfectly happy to coexist with other bots, and if he is working in a secondary role, features can be enabled on an "as-needed" basis, with the bot quietly lurking until called upon.
+Mustard Mine is perfectly happy to coexist with other bots, and if he is working in a secondary role, features can be enabled on an "as-needed" basis, with the bot quietly lurking until called upon.